RetroDECK/ES-DE/INSTALL.md

 ## Development Environment

-EmulationStation-DE is developed and compiled using both Clang/LLVM and GCC on Unix, Clang/LLVM on macoOS and GCC (MinGW) on Windows.
+EmulationStation-DE is developed and compiled using both Clang/LLVM and GCC on Unix, Clang/LLVM on macOS and GCC (MinGW) on Windows.
 I'm intending to get Clang/LLVM working on Windows as well.

 There are much more details regarding compilers later in this document, so read on!